AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

 # Form Management Platform
-**FormsFlow.AI** leverages FORMIO to build "serverless" data management applications using a simple drag-and-drop form builder interface.
+**FormsFlow.AI** leverages form.io to build "serverless" data management applications using a simple drag-and-drop form builder interface.

-To know more about FORMIO, go to https://github.com/formio/formio.
+To know more about form.io, go to https://github.com/formio/formio.

 ## Table of Content
 * [Prerequisites](#prerequisites)